aranciokov/HierArtEx-MMM2025/README.md

 ### General info on the structure

 The repository contains three Jupyter Notebooks for the HierArtEx method (Complex3DScenesRetrieval_HierArtEx_CameraReady.ipynb), the method without the art experts (Complex3DScenesRetrieval_HierArtEx_wo_ArtExp_CameraReady.ipynb), and the baseline (Complex3DScenesRetrieval_Baseline_CameraReady.ipynb).
-It further includes a Jupyter Notebook for the qualitative analysis reported in the paper (QualitativeAnalysis_CameraReady.ipynb), and a folder containing the details on how we trained the art experts.
+It further includes a Jupyter Notebook for the qualitative analysis reported in the paper (QualitativeAnalysis_CameraReady.ipynb), and a folder (ArtExp_train) containing the details on how we trained the art experts.
 The train/val/test split is available in ```indices_museum_dataset.pkl```.

 ### Data